SalesforceCommerceCloud/b2c-crm-sync/README.md

 #### B2C Commerce Setup Instructions

+##### b2c-crm-sync's Unit Tests Leverage SFRA's Base CustomerLists and Sites

+One of the great things about b2c-crm-sync is that is ships with over forty integrated-based unit-tests that can be used to verify your setup once installation is complete.
+These tests are designed to leverage [Salesforce's Storefront Reference Architecture](https://trailhead.salesforce.com/content/learn/modules/cc-digital-for-developers) storefront and data.

+> If you have a B2C Commerce Sandbox, you can install the latest SFRA Build from the Administration Menu.
+This **will not impact any other sites** you may have setup in your sandbox environment.

+1. Open the Business Manager Administration Menu.
+2. Under Site Development, select the `Site Import / Export` menu option.
+3. In the import section, select `Storefront Reference Architecture Demo Sites` and click the Import Button to continue.
+4. Select which SFRA build you'd like to leverage, scroll down to the bottom of the page and click the Deploy Button to install the site.

+> The setup process takes about 10 minutes, and your sandbox environment will notify you via email when SFRA is setup.
+We recommend using the default build for b2c-crm-sync.

+##### Setup the RefArchGlobal Site to Use Its Own CustomerList

+b2c-crm-sync supports [multiple sites and customerLists](https://documentation.b2c.commercecloud.salesforce.com/DOC2/index.jsp?topic=%2Fcom.demandware.dochelp%2Fcontent%2Fb2c_commerce%2Ftopics%2Fcustomers%2Fb2c_customer_lists.html).
+To see this in action, please ensure that the RefArchGlobal site leverages its own CustomerList.
+SFRA ships with multiple customerLists -- but with its default setup, both the RefArch and RefArchGlobal sites are associated to the RefArch customerList.

+> b2c-crm-sync's integration tests require that the SFRA RefArchGlobal storefront be associated to its own RefArchGlobal CustomerList.
+This association can be made by editing the CustomerList association on the RefArchGlobal site.

+1. Open the Business Manager Administration Menu.
+2. Select the`Manage Sites` option under the Sites menu.
+3. Select the RefArchGlobal site from the list of available sites by clicking on the siteId.
+4. Update the CustomerList association by changing the select value to **RefArchGlobal**.
+5. Click Save to save your changes.

+Please note that this isn't a requirement -- but if you want a 100% pass-rate on our multi-cloud unit tests, you should make this change.
+A number of our unit-tests exercise the RefArch and RefArchGlobal customer lists to test our customer resolution business rules.

+>  A subset of the Multi-cloud unit tests will fail if your RefArch and RefArchGlobal sites leverage the same customerLists vs. having their own.
+If you experience test failures, please review the test description for references to multiple customerLists.

 ##### Create Your B2C Commerce Client ID

 Before setting up the b2c-crm-sync environment, you have to create a B2C Commerce Client ID.
 This has to be done through the Account Manager Portal.
 Please follow these steps in order to create the client ID used in the environment bellow:

 1. Go to [https://account.demandware.com](https://account.demandware.com)
 2. Go to the `API Client` menu
 3. Click on the `Add API Client` button at the top right of the page